-Blackjack, also known as ‘Twenty-One’, is popular partially due to how straightforward it is to play.
+Blackjack, also known as ‘Twenty-One’, is popular partly due to how straightforward it is to play.
 However, the real trick to playing blackjack is understanding strategy.
 Professional gamblers might say that there’s no real strategy to it, but it’s probably because they don’t want to reveal too much.
-As with everything, there is indeed a good way and a bad way to do it.
+As with everything, there is indeed a good way and a bad way to apply strategy to this game.
 The good news is you don’t have to be a mathematical prodigy to do it.

-Keep on scrolling down below to find out how to play blackjack and where to play blackjack online.
+Keep scrolling to find out how to play blackjack and where to play blackjack online.

 Originating from 1760s France when it was called ‘Vingt-et-Un’, i.e. ‘Twenty-One’, blackjack has pretty much retained its popularity.
 Beloved all round the globe, most players tend to confuse the aim of the game when it comes to facing off with the dealer.